 Results

-The baseline simulation for the 20-20-60 model illustrates a scenario in which the combination of increased protection of the vulnerable population and partial relaxation of restrictions for the rest of the population do allow a second wave of infection to occur (peaking in the vulnerable population on day 254).
+The baseline simulation for the 20-20-60 model illustrates a scenario in which the combination of increased protection of the vulnerable population and partial relaxation of restrictions for the rest of the population do allow a second wave of infection to occur (peaking in the vulnerable population on day 254 (~6 months after start of lockdown).
 In the vulnerable population the peak is lower than the first peak, but in the other segments it is higher (Figure 2A).
 We estimate for this scenario that 63% of the severe disease burden occurs in the vulnerable group (Table 1).

 The modelled changes in β values (Figure 2B) translate into changes in the underlying effective reproduction number, Re.
 For our baseline simulation during Phase 4 although Re<1 for the vulnerable population it is >1 in both non-vulnerable segments (highest in the r population) and overall (Figure 2C).
 This has two implications.
 Firstly, that outbreaks in the vulnerable population are self-limiting and, secondly, the eventual decline in the epidemic is due to the build-up of herd immunity.